lj8128/cs103a-cpa02/README.md

 ## Welcome Page

-When you first access the webpage, you are greeted by the welcome page, prompting you to sign-up or log in.
-The image of the cocktail is randomly generated, each time you visit the page.
+<b>When you first access the webpage, you are greeted by the welcome page, prompting you to sign-up or log in.
+The image of the cocktail is randomly generated, each time you visit the page.</b>

 <img width="726" alt="Welcome_page" src="https://user-images.githubusercontent.com/93382045/167271890-a0d8f85f-9d2a-4dba-991f-7bc2bcfa8033.png">